Updated on 16 June 2021. Estimated reading time: over 12 minutes

-Government agencies and industry groups have developed self-regulatory guidelines, drawn from best practices and which are now taken into account by regulators.
+Government agencies and industry groups have developed self-regulatory guidelines drawn from best practices and are now considered by regulators.

-Apple, Facebook, Google, and Microsoft have been self-regulating for some time, even though these companies have been investing heavily in the creation of powerful facial recognition technologies.
+Apple, Facebook, Google, and Microsoft have been self-regulating for some time, even though they have invested heavily in creating powerful facial recognition technologies.

 Facebook, for example, has an agreement with the Federal Trade Commission.
-Under this, the company has to first obtain "affirmative, express consent" before going beyond a user's specified privacy settings.
+Under this, the company must obtain "affirmative, express consent" before going beyond a user's specified privacy settings.

-In July 2018, Microsoft President Brad Smith called for federal regulation for facial recognition software use and urged Congress to study it and oversee its implementation.
+In July 2018, Microsoft President Brad Smith called for federal regulation for facial recognition software use and urged Congress to oversee its implementation.

-This unusual blog post illustrates how powerful technologies involving artificial intelligence — such as facial recognition — have set off a controversial battle among tech executives.
+This unusual blog post illustrates how powerful artificial intelligence technologies — such as facial recognition — have set off a controversial battle among tech executives (and employees.)

 Identification without consent in 45 states

-A New York State law called the Stop Hacks and Improve Electronic Data Security (SHIELD) became effective 21 March 2020.
+A New York State law called the Stop Hacks and Improved Electronic Data Security (SHIELD) became effective on 21 March 2020.

-The law (New York State bill S55575B aka SHIELD act) requires the implementation of a cybersecurity program and protective measure for NY State residents.
+The law (New York State bill S55575B aka SHIELD Act) requires implementing a cybersecurity program and protective measures for N.Y.
+State residents.